-4.2 Biodiversity
+KPI 4.2 Biodiversity

+A. Definition and target

+A.1 Description

 Deliver no net loss of biodiversity, measured using an industry standard way of measuring biodiversity changes referred to as the biodiversity metric.

+A.2 Outcome area

+Being environmentally responsible

+A.3 Purpose

 To support the government's ambition to embed environmental net gain in development and to provide transparency of our biodiversity performance.

+A.4 Target

-Achieve no net loss of biodiversity, across all Highways England activities, by the end of Road Period 2.
+Achieve no net loss of biodiversity, across all National Highways activities, by the end of Road Period 2.

+A.5 Metric calculation

 For each activity:

-Net change in biodiversity units =

-$$\sum POST$$

-units - PRE units

-POST unit = size of habitat parcel \times measure of biodiversity quality \times risk factors

-PRE unit = size of habitat parcel \times measure of biodiversity quality
+$\textit{Net change in biodiversity units} = \sum \textit{POST units} - \textit{PRE units}$ POST unit = size of habitat parcel \times measure of biodiversity quality \times risk factors PRE unit = size of habitat parcel \times measure of biodiversity quality Where:

-Where:

-Size of habitat parcel in hectares (ha)

-Measure of biodiversity quality (of habitat parcel) derived from reference values for: distinctiveness, condition, strategic local, and connectivity

-Risk factors (for newly created habitat parcel) from reference values for: difficulty, time to target condition, and off-site risk.
+Size of habitat parcel in hectares (ha) Measure of biodiversity quality (of habitat parcel) derived from reference values for: distinctiveness, condition, strategic local, and connectivity Risk factors (for newly created habitat parcel) from reference values for: difficulty, time to target condition, and off-site risk.
 Source: The Biodiversity Metric 2.0 (JP029).
 Natural England.

-A.6 Unit A.7 Decimal places A.8 Reporting frequency A.9 Reporting period A.10 Statistical approach Biodiversity unit One Annual 5-year period Count

-Habitat changes across all Highways England activities, where such activities commence within Road Period 2.

-Major project data (from Highways England activities commenced within Road Period 2)

-Operations project data (from Highways England activities commenced within Road Period 2)
+A.6 Unit A.7 Decimal places A.8 Reporting frequency A.9 Reporting period A.10 Statistical approach Biodiversity unit One Annual 5-year period Count A.11 Coverage Habitat changes across all National Highways activities, where such activities commence within Road Period 2.
+A.12 Input data Major project data (from National Highways activities commenced within Road Period 2) Operations project data (from National Highways activities commenced within Road Period 2) A.13 Definition Biodiversity unit: A standard quantification of biodiversity made up of area and quality of habitats

+KPI 4.3 Air quality

-A.13 Definition
+A. Definition and target

-Biodiversity unit: A standard quantification of biodiversity made up of area and quality of habitats
+A.1 Description

 The number of strategic road network links in exceedance of the legal nitrogen dioxide (NO2) limits as set by the European Union and accepted by the government.

+A.2 Outcome area

+Being environmentally responsible

+A.3 Purpose

-Highways England supports delivery of the government's National Air Quality Plan, including the delivery of measures to achieve compliance in the shortest timescales possible alongside the strategic road network.
-During Road Period 2, Highways England have a KPI to measure the number of sections of the strategic road network which exceed the EU limit values agreed with the department.
+National Highways supports delivery of the government's National Air Quality Plan, including the delivery of measures to achieve compliance in the shortest timescales possible alongside the strategic road network.
+During Road Period 2, National Highways have a KPI to measure the number of sections of the strategic road network which exceed the EU limit values agreed with the department.

+A.4 Target

-Bring links agreed with the department and based on the Pollution Climate Mapping model into compliance with legal NO2 limits in the shortest timescales possible
+Bring links agreed with the department and based on the Pollution Climate Mapping model into compliance with legal NO_2 limits in the shortest timescales possible

-$Air\ quality = \sum Strategic\ road\ network\ links\ exceeding\ NO_2\ levels$
+A.5 Metric calculation

+\sum Strategic road network links exceeding NO $2$ levels

-A.6 Unit A.7 Decimal places A.8 Reporting frequency A.9 Reporting period A.10 Statistical approach Number 0 Annual Calendar year Count
+A.6 Unit A.7 Decimal places A.8 Reporting frequency A.9 Reporting period A.10 Statistical approach

+Number 0 Annual Calendar year Count

+A.11 Coverage

-All strategic road network links in exceedance of the legal NO2 level as informed in the Pollution Climate Mapping model and ratified by Highways England modelling and monitoring.
+All strategic road network links in exceedance of the legal NO2 level as informed in the Pollution Climate Mapping model and ratified by National Highways modelling and monitoring.

+A.12 Input data

 Pollution Climate Mapping model

 Air-quality data readings from the strategic road network

-Highways England Air Quality Modelling
+National Highways Air Quality Modelling

+KPI

+4.4

+National Highways carbon emissions

+A. Definition and target

+A.1 Description

-The tonnes of carbon dioxide equivalents (CO2e) produced from activities undertaken by Highways England (HE) in the course of its day to day work.
+The tonnes of carbon dioxide equivalents (CO2e) produced from activities undertaken by National Highways in the course of its day-to-day work.

+A.2 Outcome area

+Being environmentally responsible.